Deploy Kirby with Git and rsync

 - Synchronize contents with rsync

-Open your local Kirby project folder with your text editor or IDE.
-Open the (hidden) .gitignore file at the top level to tell Git to ignore some folders.
+Open the (hidden) .gitignore file at the top level of the Kirby project folder.
 Add these three ignore rules if not already present:

 At this point you should be able to run the project in your local development environment already.
-We highly recommend to develop the site locally, use fortrabbit for staging and production.
+We recommend developing the site locally and using fortrabbit for staging and production.

 See the git deployment intro to get an idea how to connect a local repo to the GitHub remote and enable automatic deployment by installing the fortrabbit GitHub App with GitHub account.

-Here is an example creating a repo from your local code base and using git command line and GitHub CLI to setup a local repo, and connect it to .
+Here is an example creating a repo from your local code base and using git command line and GitHub CLI to set up a local repo, and connect it to GitHub.

 # Setup local git repo $ git init $ git add -A $ git commit -am 'Init' # GitHub CLI to create/connect remote Git repo $ gh repo new # Follow the steps # Push an existing local repository to github.com # Add as remote and assign current branch as 'origin'shell